winona forever: the lasting influence of a 90s icon

 It's kind of hard to believe that, at that time, in the mainstream, Baywatch was raking in the viewers and Alicia Silverstone was box office gold.
 Where did an actress like Winona slot in among her peers?
 Perhaps somewhere in between Liv Tyler and Parker Posey?
 Between Neve Campbell and Christina Ricci?
 No, they couldn't touch Winona.

-If you Google '90s actress' a familiar cluster of starlets appear - Cameron Diaz, Carmen Electra, Alicia Silverstone.
+If you Google '90s actress' a familiar cluster of starlets appear — Cameron Diaz, Carmen Electra, Silverstone.
 The most incongruous person on that page, nestled among those actresses like a rare cult movie plucked out of a bargain bin of low-rent blockbusters, is Winona, with her short dark hair, icy white skin, and luminous eyes.
 But she wasn't just an actress with a one-of-a-kind look; she was an actress whose pockets were overflowing with one-of-a-kind roles.

 In the late 90s she went from playing an insomniac movie extra in Woody Allen's Celebrity to a white-blooded cyborg in Alien: Resurrection.
 Every director in town still dreamed of her face adorning their movie poster.
 But she had her own special project in mind, something she'd been trying to get made for years.
-1999's Girl, Interrupted - which she produced as well as starred in - saw her enter the mind of Susanna, a deeply depressed and lonely young woman whose 18-month stay at a mental hospital changes her life forever.
+1999's Girl, Interrupted —which she produced as well as starred in — saw her enter the mind of Susanna, a deeply depressed and lonely young woman whose 18-month stay at a mental hospital changes her life forever.
 It was personal for Winona because she had felt that loneliness and depression as a movie star.
-In an interview from the time, she talks about her paralysing anxiety: "I was getting thoughts like I don't want to be here anymore."
+In an interview from the time, she talks about her paralyzing anxiety: "I was getting thoughts like I don't want to be here anymore."

 Describing what drew her to the role, she explains, "I found her so captivating, beautifully written, familiar, and intelligent."
 Which is something you could say about the majority of her characters.
-Back then, Winona was many things - a style icon, a versatile actress, a one-time Bjork impersonator - but her originality lied in her careful selection of movie roles and how they reflected facets of her own character.
+Back then, Winona was many things — a style icon, a versatile actress, a one-time Bjork impersonator — but her originality lied in her careful selection of movie roles and how they reflected facets of her own character.
 90s Winona could light up any film.
 90s Winona was the queen of the big screen.
 But hey, let's be optimistic here.
-Looking to Stranger Things and rumoured Beetlejuice 2 (God I hope that one works out), it looks like The Winonaissance is now.
+Looking ahead to Stranger Things and Beetlejuice 2 (God I hope that one works out), it looks like The Winonaissance is imminent.

 Text Oliver Lunn